ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Shenandoah herald._](https://chroniclingamerica.loc.gov/lccn/sn85026941/1874-12-10/ed-1/seq-1)

 #### 1874-12-10 &middot; Woodstock, Va.

 <table style="width: 100%;"><tr><td style="width: 50%">

+inders,
-c., with the rontid point of a lead
+Ac., with the rontid point of a lead
 pencil Kemova insects from the ear
 by tepid water, never put a hard in­
 strument m the ear.
 If an artery is